ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/unit-tests.md

 There are few key items to note with this test.

 - The test was already using `mount()` instead of `shallowMount()`.
 This is because we want to query some actual DOM content.
-- The family of "find" methods take CSS selectors and find the matching item(s) returning either a `Wrapper` or `WrapperArray`
+- The "find" methods take CSS selectors and find the matching item(s) returning either a `DOMWrapper` or array of `DOMWrapper`.
-  - `find` - find the first element matching the selector
+  - `find` - find the DOM first element matching the selector
+  - `findAll` - find all of the DOM elements matching the selector
+- The Home page has two titles and they must should match.
+We find them both and check them.

+The Vue test utilities also provide "findComponent" methods (not shown here) which are used to access Vue components.
+They return a `VueWrapper` or an array of `VueWrapper`.
+We will use these to obtain wrappers to the Vue component when we need to perform an operation that we cannot perform via the DOM element.
+These functions are:

 - `findComponent` - find the first Vue component matching the selector
-  - `findAll` - find all of the elements matching the selector
 - `findAllComponents` - find all of the Vue components matching the selector
-- The Home page has two titles and they must should match.
-We find them both and check them.

 ## Conclusion